 Tallgrass Film Festival

 The Tallgrass Film Festival happens at theaters around Wichita each October.
-The festival features 191 short and feature films from around the world, hand-selected by a Wichita volunteer group who seek out the best films.
+The festival features around 200 short and feature films from around the world, hand-selected by a Wichita volunteer group who seeks out the best films.
 This film festival is a big deal; filmmakers come from around the world to participate.

 Wichita Asian Festival